 Local school children set up shop, trading their school-grown fruit and veg

-The Summer Sale is the culmination of a partnership between Borough Market and School Food Matters, a charity whose mission is to ensure that every child enjoys fresh, sustainable food at school and understands where their food comes from.
-With the help of funding from United St Saviour’s Charity, the programme started back in the spring, when pupils were taught some green-fingered tips from Blue Peter gardener Chris Collins.
-They were also taught some top trading techniques from our market development manager, and taken on a tour to meet the Market traders.
+The Summer Sale is the culmination of a partnership between Borough Market and School Food Matters, a charity whose mission is to ensure that every child enjoys fresh, sustainable food at school and understands where it comes from.

-Join us in the Market Hall from 11.30am-1.30pm, on Thursday 7th July and show your support for our young marketeers.
+Join us in the Market Hall from 11am to 1.30pm on Thursday 4th July and show your support for our young marketeers.